supa2/Automaton/Machine-tutorial.md

 ```
 ### Admiring the result ###

-Now all we need to do to admire our gloriously blinking led is to instanciate the class in an object which is just a fancy way of saying...
+Now all we need to do to admire our gloriously blinking led is to instantiate the class in an object which is just a fancy way of saying...

 ```c++
 Blink led;